This post contains affiliate links.

 Jumbo Eggs

-Minimum 30 ounces (850 grams) per dozen.
-Jumbo eggs are the largest commercially available eggs.
-They usually weigh around 70 grams (2.5 ounces) or more.
-These eggs are often sought after by those who prefer a larger yolk-to-white ratio and are commonly used for baking or in recipes that require a larger amount of egg.
+Jumbo eggs are the largest commercially available eggs, and a dozen must weigh not less than 30 ounces (850) grams.
+They usually weigh about 68 – 74 grams each.
+Jumbos are often bought by those who prefer a larger yolk-to-white ratio and are often used for baking or in recipes that require a larger amount of egg.

 Extra-Large Eggs

-Minimum 27 ounces (765 grams) per dozen.
-Extra-large eggs are slightly smaller than jumbo eggs.
-They typically weigh between 63 to 69 grams (2.2 to 2.5 ounces).
-Extra-large eggs are popular for their versatile use in both cooking and baking.
+A dozen extra-large eggs weigh a minimum of 27 ounces (765 grams), making them just slightly smaller than jumbos.
+They typically weigh between 63 to 69 grams each.
+Extra-large eggs are popular for both cooking and baking.

 Large Eggs

-Minimum 24 ounces (680 grams) per dozen.
-Large eggs are the most commonly sold eggs in grocery stores.
-They have a weight range of about 56 to 62 grams (2 to 2.2 ounces).
-Large eggs are widely used in various culinary applications including frying, scrambling, baking, and as a general ingredient in recipes.
+These eggs must weigh a minimum of 24 ounces (680 grams) per dozen.
+Large eggs are the most commonly sold eggs in grocery stores, probably because they are the most commonly sized eggs laid by chickens.
+They have a weight range of about 56 to 62 grams each.
+Large eggs are used for just about everything: frying, scrambling, baking, and as a general ingredient in recipes.

 Medium Eggs

-Minimum 21 ounces (595 grams) per dozen.
-Medium eggs weigh around 50 to 55 grams (1.8 to 1.9 ounces) each.
+Medium eggs weigh a minimum of 21 ounces (595 grams) per dozen and typically come in at around 50 to 55 grams each.
 While less common than large eggs, medium eggs can still be found in supermarkets and are suitable for most cooking and baking purposes.

 Small Eggs